khaors/geocompr/main.md

 <div class="figure" style="text-align: center">
-preserve011ea10c17cb6632
+preservecaa09f06fa1058d8
 <p class="caption">(\#fig:cycle-hire)The spatial distribution of cycle hire points in London based on official data (blue) and OpenStreetMap data (red).</p>
 </div>

 Imagine that we need to join the `capacity` variable in `cycle_hire_osm` onto the official 'target' data contained in `cycle_hire`.
 This is when a non-overlapping join is needed.
-The simplest method is to use the topological operator `st_within_distance()` shown in section \@ref(topological-relations), using a threshold distance of 20 m.
+The simplest method is to use the topological operator `st_is_within_distance()` shown in section \@ref(topological-relations), using a threshold distance of 20 m.
 Note that before performing the relation both datasets must be transformed into a projected CRS, saved as new objects denoted by the affix `P` (for projected) below: